cusma/pposdex/README.md

 The ALGO has a **total supply of 10B**, hardcoded in the genesis block, that will flow into the ecosystem according to the
 [Algorand Dynamics](https://algorand.foundation/the-algo/algo-dynamics) and
-spread across participants according their economical choices.
+spread across participants according to their economical choices.

 Since the probability of being elecetd as block proposer or as member of the committee of validator is **directly proportional to user's ALGO online stake**,